 Factors of Interest Rate – Theory of Interest

-In general Business terminology the “interest” is also known as “nominal interest”.
-There are certain factors of theory of interest through which the nominal interest is determined.
-These factors are discussed as below.
+In general Business terminology, the “interest” is also known as “nominal interest”.
+There are certain factors of the theory of interest through which the nominal interest is determined.
+These factors are discussed below.

 i = iRF+g+DR+MR+SR+LP

-“i” is published in papers as nominal interest rate.
-Whereas the “real” interest rate is given as follow.
+“i” is published in papers as a nominal interest rate.
+Whereas the “real” interest rate is given as follows.

 Real Interest Rate = i ̶ g